 What is sciatica nerve pain?

-Sciatica is mostly commonly caused by a herniated disc, which can be a result of simple wear and tear due to aging.
-It is more common between the ages of 30 and 50 years old or in pregnant women, since they have so much pressure on their lower back.
+Sciatica pain is mostly commonly caused by a herniated disc, which can be a result of simple wear and tear due to aging.

 - Pain that feels similar to a bad leg cramp

 - Pain that heightens when you move, sneeze or cough

 - Weakness, numbness or a tingling sensation down your leg

 To determine whether what you’re feeling is sciatica pain, your spine physician will ask you for a complete medical history, ask you to describe your symptoms and conduct a physical examination.